Borrowed by Lucia DiStefano

 A former high school English teacher, Lucia DiStefano currently works as an editor, ghostwriter, and writing coach.
-First-generation Sicilian and daughter of an olive farmer, she admits to having recurring pasta dreams.
+First-generation Sicilian-American and daughter of an olive farmer, she admits to having recurring pasta dreams.
 Hailing from central Connecticut, Lucia lives near Austin, Texas with her husband and an old bloodhound named Waffle.

 We acquire YA manuscripts through the Helen Sheehan YA Book Prize.
 We award the book prize every other year to the strongest full-length manuscript.
 We designed that snazzy seal ourselves.
 A panel of judges reviews the top manuscripts.
 The contest winner receives $1,000 and publication with Elephant Rock Books.
 Our internal team then edits and designs a lovely piece of literary art.
 Thanks to thousands of readers, we’ve had great success.

 So who was Helen Sheehan, and how come I can’t find her online?
 Helen Sheehan was a modest woman.
 She attended Normal School in Tiverton, Rhode Island in the 1920s and taught elementary school for many years, eventually becoming a principal.
 She was also our publisher’s revered Great Aunt Hiya.
 She lived most of her life on Archer Street in Fall River, Massachusetts.
 The prize honors her love of education, books, and Canada Dry Ginger Ale.